Ranking every Manchester United home shirt of the Premier League era

 The black stripes that cover the bottom half of the shirt are meant to be a nod to the club’s history, but it looks more like a barcode.

 We’re still not sure why Umbro decided to move the United badge to the centre of the shirt.
 The strange sleeves and different colours don’t really help either.

 Adidas tried something different with this kit.
 They shouldn’t have bothered.

-Look, we’ve tried but we just can’t look past that collar.
+Look, we tried but we just couldn’t look past that collar.
 Ronaldo’s face says it all.